siroky/widelamb/README.md

 # Widelamb

-Functional Programming Semestral project including a parser, a Hindley-Milner type checker and an interpreter of a simple functional language.
+Functional Programming Semestral project including a parser, a Hindley-Milner type checker and a JavaScript backend for a simple functional language.

 ## Usage